Note: Contributed by José Soares (

 |However, every year divisible by 400 is a leap year after all.|

 The papal bull of February 1582 decreed that 10 days should be dropped from October 1582 so that 15 October should follow immediately after 4 October.
 This was observed in Italy, Poland, Portugal, and Spain.
-Other Catholic countries followed shortly after, but Protestant countries were reluctant to change, and the Greek orthodox countries didn't change until the start of this century.
+Other Catholic countries followed shortly after, but Protestant countries were reluctant to change, and the Greek orthodox countries didn't change until the start of the 20th century.
 The reform was observed by Great Britain and Dominions (including what is now the USA) in 1752.
-Thus 2 Sep 1752 was followed by 14 Sep 1752.
-This is why Unix systems have cal produce the following:
+Thus 2 September 1752 was followed by 14 September 1752.
+This is why Unix systems have the cal program produce the following:

-Note: SQL92 states that "Within the definition of a datetime literal, the datetime values are constrained by the natural rules for dates and times according to the Gregorian calendar".
+Note: The SQL standard states that "Within the definition of a 'datetime literal', the 'datetime value's are constrained by the natural rules for dates and times according to the Gregorian calendar".
 Dates between 1752-09-03 and 1752-09-13, although eliminated in some countries by Papal fiat, conform to "natural rules" and are hence valid dates.